DeeZee-glitch/HappyNewYear2026/README.md

 ## 🎯 Usage

-1. **View the greeting**: The main birthday greeting appears at the top
+1. **View the greeting**: The main New Year greeting appears at the top
-2. **Flip birthday cards**: Click on any card to flip and read birthday messages
+2. **Flip New Year cards**: Click on any card to flip and read New Year messages
-3. **Move your mouse**: Watch the birthday cake follow your cursor
+3. **Move your mouse**: Watch the New Year emoji follow your cursor
 4. **Click anywhere**: Trigger confetti effects
 5. **Write a wish**:
-   - Type a birthday message in the textarea
+   - Type a New Year message in the textarea
    - Optionally add your name
    - Click "Submit Wish" button or press Ctrl+Enter
 6. **View wishes board**: See all submitted wishes displayed in a beautiful grid
-7. **Share the link**: Share your birthday page URL with friends and family
+7. **Share the link**: Share your New Year page URL with friends and family
 8. **Watch balloons**: See balloons float across the screen

 ## 🛠️ Customization